Boon (TV series): Title sequences

-For the final title sequence of the series, it presents a largely retrospective theme that reflects on the earlier series.
-It features Ken wandering into a cinema where he is greeted by Harry who takes his ticket.
-Soon Rocky appears as an Usher and guides him to his seat.
-In the theatre, he finds a number of doppelgangers of himself in the audience staring at him; the film starts and it contains clips from opening titles and significant moments from the previous six series, before his soul rides past him on 'White Lighting' and hurtles through the pews.
+The final title sequence of the series presents a largely retrospective theme that reflects on the earlier series.
+It features Ken wandering into a cinema, where he is greeted by Harry, who takes his ticket.
+Soon, Rocky appears as an usher and guides him to his seat.
+In the theatre, he finds a number of doppelgangers of himself in the audience staring at him; the film starts, and it contains clips from opening titles and significant moments from the previous six series, before his soul rides past him on White Lighting and hurtles through the pews.
 The sequence ends with Ken waking up at home in front of his television, which reveals it has all been a dream.

 History of the show

 Although never explicitly mentioned by the show's creators, Boon shared many conceptual similarities with contemporary ITV drama series Minder - both being set in a gritty working class city (Birmingham/London), both centering around the relationship between a 'heavy' (Ken Boon/Terry McCann) and a businessman (Harry Crawford/Arthur Daley) - although one key difference being that neither Ken or Harry's activities are illegal - unlike those depicted in Minder.
 Both shows delved into the criminal underworld whilst exploring moral issues in the sub-plots, at the same time blending it with a certain amount of comedic relief.

 According to Jim Hill (co-creator), the name 'Boon' was derived as follows: "Originally called 'Anything Legal Considered', we fell foul of the vogue of the main character's name being all or part of the title.
 Boon had been derived from an American TV series from the 1950s that Bill Stair and I both watched and liked.
 It was called 'Have Gun – Will Travel' (1957) – a troubleshooting cowboy answered distress calls.
 He was called Paladin and was played by the actor Richard Boone.
 We dropped the E and we had BOON – a modern-day trouble shooter on a motorbike instead of a steed."

 Elphick and Morrissey would reunite for the Central-TV sourced horror comedy continuing the motorbike theme, I Bought a Vampire Motorcycle.